REVIEWS / Hybrid SUVs

 Buy it if

-- The 2026 Toyota RAV4 is the safest compact-SUV bet for shoppers who want hybrid efficiency without EV complexity.
-The redesigned lineup is hybrid-only, the plug-in hybrid becomes the performance and short-commute EV-range option, and Toyota's resale/dealer advantage remains the strongest part of the case.
-Buy a middle hybrid trim if you want value; choose the plug-in only if you can charge at home and will use the EV miles.
+- The 2026 Toyota RAV4 is still the safest compact-SUV bet for shoppers who want hybrid efficiency without EV complexity, but the smart buy is the middle hybrid range, not the loaded plug-in.
+Buy a regular hybrid if you want the cleanest ownership case.
+Buy the plug-in only if you will consistently charge at home and use the electric miles.

 - Best for: Compact-SUV shoppers who want the lowest-risk hybrid family vehicle.